Safia-Nura/macro_econ_quiz/macro_quiz/README.md

 Every completed quiz attempt is automatically saved to `results.csv` in the project folder.
 Each row records the user name, date, topic, score and total.
-This file can be opened directly in Excel and used as appraisal evidence.
+This file can be opened directly in Excel.

 ---